 GPU performance recommendations

-When rendering a frame on the GPU, an application is generally either bounded by memory bandwidth or fill rate.
+When rendering a frame on the GPU, an application is generally either bound by memory bandwidth or fill rate.

 - Memory bandwidth is the rate of reads and writes the GPU can perform from memory

-- To identify bandwidth limitations, reduce texture quality and check if framerate improved.
+- To identify bandwidth limitations, reduce texture quality and check if the framerate has improved.

 - In Unity, this can be done by changing Texture Quality in Edit > Project Settings > Quality Settings.

-- Fill rate refers to the throughput of rendered pixels that can be drawn per second by the GPU.
+- Fill rate refers to the pixels that can be drawn per second by the GPU.